subuser-security/subuser/README.md

 Installing programs not yet in the database:
 ----------------------------------------

-Create a new installation directory for your program.
+Add a new installation directory for your program to the `programsThatCanBeInstalled` directory.

 ````
-$ cd ~/subuser/subusers
+$ cd ~/subuser/programsThatCanBeInstalled
 $ mkdir executable-name
 $ cd executable-name
 $ mkdir docker-image